Played by: Antonio Banderas, José María de Tavira (as a child)

 - Baddie Flattery: Compliments Zorro during their final duel.
 Also a case of the Relative Button.Love: You're doin' well.
 Your brother would have shot himself by now.

-- Beard of Evil: He sports a very Badass Beard.
+- Beard of Evil: He sports a very tough beard.
 Unfortunately, he is also very evil.

 - Blood Knight: He's clearly in search of a Worthy Opponent throughout the movie, and once he becomes convinced that Zorro is one, he tosses away a perfectly good chance to shoot Zorro in exchange for a sword-fight.